Yejashi/obsidianNotes/Research/LLNL Project/Roadblocks/Function Level Collection.md

 - Similarly, an analysis pass might collect data at the basic block level but never directly analyze the function as a whole.

 ### Implications for Data Collection
+If we only collect function-level passes, we may miss optimizations applied to its basic blocks.
+To fully capture all optimizations involving a function, we must:

+**Track Passes at Multiple Levels:**
+-